Las Vegas Kung Fu Academy

 Safety Is One Of Our Main Concerns When Teaching

-Boxing is a contact sport we make sure to ease kids into sparring.
+We make sure to ease kids into sparring.
 The last thing we want to happen is for a kid to get hit hard and start crying.

 There are ways for an instructor to control a contact class and make sure that your child will leave the class happy and smiling.